alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 - Infrastructure failures (DB down, OOM, null refs): let exceptions bubble to your global middleware.
 - Bugs / invariant violations: throw (e.g., `ArgumentNullException`).
 That’s a caller bug, not a domain outcome.
-- Form-style validation: `Bind` stops at the first error, but users usually want *all* validation errors at once.
+- Form-style validation: `Bind` stops at the first error, but users usually want *all* validation errors at once; use an accumulating validation type (often called `Validation<TError, TSuccess>`) which composes via applicative rather than monadic chaining.

 Also: if you’re in a hot path, watch allocations (this tutorial uses a class).
 And if you’re stacking effects (`Task<Result<...>>`), you’ll want async combinators or you’ll end up writing a lot of glue.